Soul Sweat + Stretch

 As a dancer, entrepreneur, and community activator, Alyah Baker leads a multifaceted life that exists at the intersection of art, activism, and social justice.
 In 2003 she received a B.A. in sociology with a dance minor from Duke University.
 After graduation, she relocated to the Bay Area where she performed with Oakland Ballet, Dance Through Time, and ABD Productions, among others.
 Additionally, she has worked as a freelance performer and teacher, taking her educational series Ballet for Black and Brown Bodies to studios throughout Northern California.

-Last August, Alyah returned to Duke as part of the inaugural MFA in dance cohort.
-While at Duke she plans to develop alternative pedagogical approaches to ballet technique that honors the embodied knowledge of “othered bodies,” specifically those of BIPOC, queer, and gender-fluid folks.
-Her research will explore paths to move the form away from the social constructs of race, gender, and sexual orientation.
+Alyah graduated as part of the inaugural Duke MFA in dance cohort.
+While at Duke she developed alternative pedagogical approaches to ballet technique that honored the embodied knowledge of “othered bodies,” specifically those of BIPOC, queer, and gender-fluid folks.
+Her research explores paths to move the form away from the social constructs of race, gender, and sexual orientation.

 About the Location